jundalisay/superbnetlify/content/en/research/indian/gospel/intro.md

 But they never reflect that He who is called Krishna is also called Śiva, and bears the name of the Primal Energy, Jesus, and Allah as well - the same Rāmā with a thousand names.
 A lake has several G hāts .

-At one, the Hindus take water in pitchers and call it 'Jal' ; at another the Mussalmans take water in leather bags and call it 'pāni' .
+At one, the Hindus take water in pitchers and call it 'Jal' ; at another the Muslims take water in leather bags and call it 'pāni' .
 At a third the Christians call it 'water' .
 Can we imagine that it is not 'jal', but only 'pāni' or 'water'?
 How ridiculous!
 The substance is One under different names, and everyone is seeking the same substance; only climate, temperament, and name create differences.